top of page

 House Bill 163, also brought by Running Wolf, would extend and expand the state’s missing Indigenous persons task force.
 The bill passed the House and Senate and is pending reconciliation.
 Rep. Lola Sheldon-Galloway, R-Great Falls, brought a resolution requesting an interim study on missing youth.
 A Montana Department of Justice report found that in 2021, more than 80% of missing Indigenous people in the state were under the age of 18.
 Her resolution passed in February.

-Two Powers Land Collective represents a commitment to cultural connection, healing from colonization, and the strength of our connection to the Land and each other.
-It is a journey of reclaiming identity, revitalizing cultural practices, and ensuring the Land and People thrive together for future generations.
+Two Powers Land Collective represents a commitment to cultural connection, healing from colonization, and honoring the interwoven relationships between People, Horses, and the Land.
+It is a journey of reclaiming identity, revitalizing cultural practices, and fostering the well-being of both the Land and all its beings—human and equine alike—so that our communities and horses thrive together for generations to come.

 CONTACT >